Sedan, Ardennes

 Sedan ([sədɑ̃]) is a commune in the Ardennes department and Grand Est region of north-eastern France.
 It is also the chef-lieu (administrative centre) of the arrondissement of the same name.

+Sedan is notable as the site of two major battles between the armed forces of France and Germany, both of which were won by Germany.
+The First Battle of Sedan in 1870 sealed the fate of the Second French Empire and paved the way to the foundation of the German Empire, leading to the subsequent annual celebration of "Sedan Day" in Germany.
+The Second Battle of Sedan in 1940 achieved a decisive breakthrough by Wehrmacht forces in the Battle of France and ultimately led to the collapse of the French Third Republic.

 Location

 The town is situated about 200 km from Paris, 85 km north-east of Reims, and 10 km south of the border with Belgium.
 The historic centre occupies a peninsula formed by a bend in the river Meuse.
 Sedan station has rail connections to Charleville-Mézières, Reims and Longwy.
 The A34 autoroute links Sedan with Charleville-Mézières and Reims.